-The content of many coaching sessions deals with the improvement of personal performance and many people ask themselves, what the qualities are, that make a real life genius.
+The content of many coaching sessions deals with the improvement of personal performance and excellence and many people ask themselves, what the qualities are, that make a real life genius.
 New research shows again it´s not talent and it´s not IQ.
 Dr. Angela Lee Duckworth calls it grit – and explains more during this TEDx event.

 Everyone would have thought that publishing secret material like the embassy cables would in itself create so much attention, that no additional pitching would be necessary.
 In fact, Wikileaks learned that this is not the case.
 With pitching I mean the term used in PR, which means bringing a topic to an editor´s attention by calling him, writing an email or summarizing the story by writing an abstract.